i8degrees/redstone-university/src/Part-II--Arithmetic-Unit/06_Overflow-and-Carry-Bit/outline.md

 Congratulations on completing the Hexadecimal upgrade!
 Our display system is now robust, capable of showing any 4-bit number from `0` to `F`.
 It feels like our machine is unstoppable.
 But every machine, no matter how powerful, has its limits.
 In this lesson, we're going to find ours.

-The components we have built—our registers, our adder, our display driver—all operate on a **4-bit word size**.
+The components we have built—our input interfaces, our adder, our display driver—all operate on a **4-bit word size**.
 This means the "word" or number they are designed to handle is 4 bits wide.
 The largest number a 4-bit word can possibly represent is `1111`, which we know is 15 in decimal, or `F` in hex.

 This raises a critical question: What happens if we ask our 4-bit adder to calculate an answer that is *larger* than 15?